 This is the annual celebration of the birth of our club.
 We were chartered on April 26, 1990.
 A club is chartered by Rotary International when they have a minimum of twenty members.
 And have adopted the Standard Club Constitution, which outlines administrative techniques for clubs to follow in holding weekly meetings, procedures for membership and classifications, conditions of attendance and payment of dues and other policies relating to public issues and political positions.
 Rotary International grows by chartering new clubs in underserved areas.

 These are the members who started this club.
-T. Campbell, PDG Graham Green, Buck Jacoby, Vicki Lewis, and Ralph Sutton are the remaining Charter members.
+Ralph Sutton is the remaining Charter member.

 Harry Ruggles was the fifth man to join Paul Harris in the conversations that led to the formation of the first Rotary club in Chicago in 1905.
 Harry was a fellow who enjoyed singing, and this was a popular activity at the turn of the century.
 At an early meeting of the fledgling group, Harry jumped on a chair and urged everyone to join him in a song.

 Group singing soon became a traditional part of each Rotary meeting.
 The custom spread to many of the clubs in the United States and is still a popular fellowship activity in the Rotary meetings of such diverse countries as Australia, Japan, Nigeria, New Zealand, and Canada.
 Some clubs sing a national song as the formal opening of the meeting.
 Some Rotary Clubs have developed into outstanding choral groups.